vmware-archive/gcp-pcf-quickstart/docs/prerequisites.md

 1. Open the [Google Cloud Console](https://console.cloud.google.com)
 1. Ensure your project is active (See the Project Info section)
 1. Click on the `>_` icon in the upper right corner
-1. Paste the following snippet into the console to install remaining dependencies:
+1. Paste the following snippet into the console to install [terraform](https://www.terraform.io) and the [cf cli](https://github.com/cloudfoundry/cli) to your local user directory:

    ```bash
    mkdir -p bin